Unkindnesses/raven/README.md

 Check out the [language tour](https://mikeinnes.io/posts/raven-tour/)!

 [Raven](https://mikeinnes.io/posts/raven/) is a small but smart language that compiles to WebAssembly.
 It combines a simple, functional data model, powerful type inference, and flexible syntax.
 It's currently in the proof-of-concept stage: you're welcome to play with it, but expect bugs to appear before long!
-Check out the [docs](DOCS.md) (such as they are) for more detail.
+Check out the [docs](DOCS.md) (such as they are) for more detail, including how to get started with the `raven` command on your system.

-You'll need [Node.js](https://nodejs.org/en) on your system, then you can install the compiler using `npm install -g @unkindnesses/raven`, which will make `raven` available in your terminal.
-You can get syntax highlighting via the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=unkindnesses.raven-lang).

-You can use the command to launch a repl:
+You can launch a repl:

 ```bash
 $ raven